-3. Little Flower is a home that our students want to come back to.
-We have 7 Alumni staff members.
+Flower is a home that our students want to come back to.
+We have seven staff

 4. St. Therese’s “Little Way” is lived every day at the school.
 Every other week students gather with their Little Way Prayer Families made up of a staff member and a student representative from each grade to discuss how to live the traits of The Little Way.

 5. We acknowledge that God Is First by starting each day with a prayer.

 6. We “do the simplest things to the best of our ability” by keeping our school grounds and building well maintained.

 7. We Show Integrity by trusting our students and teaching them personal responsibility and respect.

 8. We Welcome Everyone by fostering an environment where all newcomers (parents, students, staff) are greeted warmly and accepted.

 9. We “find the joy in everything” by our quarterly CELEBRATION of student successes.